 Yes!
 Contact our Executive Chef at 469-828-3924 or our Assistant Director of Dining Services at 972-755-1834 for service details.

-We have a great team in place for you, led by our Executive Chef, Terry Friedman.
-He is assisted across campus by our Sous Chef in Conley’s and our Sous Chef for The Asbury and The Hillside.
+We have a great team in place for you, led by our two Executive Chefs, Chef Arvy Dumbrys and Chef Arnold Williams.
+They are assisted across campus by our Sous Chef in Conley’s and our Sous Chef for The Asbury and The Hillside.

 We love constructive feedback so we can continually improve your dining experience.
 We encourage residents and families to use the kiosks found in each location, or please speak with the Dining Room Manager or Supervisor.